-- 7. Lukasa has a City Council (the LCC).
+7. Dagpur has a Municipal Corporation (the DMC).
 It is governed by a council, consisting of 33 members elected from individual wards.
 They, in turn, elect the mayor.
-The Council's permanent staff is headed by a Town Clerk, who is assisted by a number of chief officers including a treasurer and engineer. - 8.
-The Council is responsible for roads, street lighting, footpaths, primary education, markets, fire protection, water and sewerage, public health, housing, refuse collection, some medical services, parks, libraries and other recreational facilities.
+The Council's permanent staff is headed by a Commissioner, seconded from the civil service, who is assisted by a number of chief officers including a treasurer and engineer.
+The Corporation is responsible for roads, street lighting, footpaths, primary education, markets, fire protection, water supply, and sewerage, public health, refuse collection, medical services, parks, libraries and recreational facilities.

-9. Separate public corporations under the control of the central government are responsible for electricity, public transport, post and telecommunications, the port and the railways.
+8. The Dagpur Development Authority is responsible for planning the city and peri-urban area, and also for improving housing and developing land.
+It is a parastatal organization; the members of the Authority are appointed by the national government, though they include the Mayor of Dagpur.
+Separate public corporations under the control of the central government are responsible for electricity, public transport, posts and telecommunications, the port and the railways.